 What's your take, Dan Bongino?

-Well, listen, that these are really serious situations, and I think it's gonna require a certain area of expertise, Sean.
+Well, listen, these are really serious situations, and I think it's going to require a certain area of expertise, Sean.

 I mean, we have counterintelligence people, terrorism experts.

-You know, in my case with the Secret Service, we had an expertise and protection.
+You know, in my case with the Secret Service, we had an expertise in protection.

-It's gonna be time uh that whether in the FBI that's led by the FBA or I or not, excuse me, that uh someone takes on targeted school violence and puts together again some form of an interview and some kind of a process so that they can track these incoming calls so they're not missed again.
+It's going to be time that whether in the FBI, whether it's led by the FBI or I or not, excuse me, that someone takes on targeted school violence and puts together again some form of an interview and some kind of a process so that they can track these incoming calls so they're not missed again.

 That's not always the best idea.